 Board of Directors

-The Board of Directors of United Inner City Services (UICS) is comprised of community volunteers and civic leaders whose diversity, expertise, advocacy and philanthropic support uphold our mission.
+The Board of Directors of EarlystART is comprised of community volunteers and civic leaders whose diversity, expertise, advocacy, and philanthropic support uphold our mission.

-With St. Mark Union Church establishing our roots, UICS continues to be strengthened with support of the Heartland Presbytery.
+With St. Mark Union Church establishing our roots, EarlystART continues to be strengthened with the support of the Heartland Presbytery.
 Representative leadership from these organizations serve on our Board.

 Mary Jorgenson, President – Heartland Presbytery Representative